"No Room for a Renegade"

 However, this movie was marred by many questionable elements.
 There were some scenes that could have easily been made more graphic, but were not.
 Yet, because of the large amount of foul language used within the script along with other questionable elements, MOVIEGUIDE® recommends extreme caution.

+A ROOM FOR ROMEO BRASS depicts two boys whose friendship is tested when a man who befriends them interrupts their lives.
+One boy takes a liking to him, while the other wants nothing to do with him after being threatened by him.
+After they both see the man’s true colors of violent behavior, selfishness and hate, the boys learn that their friendship is precious and grow closer together.
 Though ROMEO BRASS is fairly light-hearted and humorous at times, this comedy takes a dark turn in its intensity, although the movie ended up being a moral lesson in friendship and family.
 Though aesthetically the picture is inept, it is a realistic look at boyhood friendship and its ability to survive family predicaments, negative influences and mistakes.
 However, this movie was marred by many questionable elements that diminish the movie.
 There were some scenes that could have easily been made more graphic, but were not.
 There was even some restoration of estranged relationships made to form stronger bonds within the family.
 Yet, because of the large amount of foul language used within the script along with other questionable elements, MOVIEGUIDE® recommends extreme caution